tchin8/Wicked-Hexagon/README.md

 - Implement sounds and background song.

 ## Bonus Features
-- difficulty levels?
-  - Pentagon ?
-- pulsating canvas ?
+- Levels
+  - As the game progresses, the canvas may pulsate, change shape and/or direction.
 - Scoreboard
+  - Players may keep track of their highest scores on a scoreboard.